open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 J and his team embarked on their OpenTelemetry journey for two main reasons:

-- J’s company uses a few different observability back-ends.
-His team had switched to a vendor back-end that was different from the back-end used by other teams that they interfaced with.
+- J’s company uses a few different observability backends.
+His team had switched to a vendor backend that was different from the backend used by other teams that they interfaced with.
 OpenTelemetry allowed them to continue to get end-to-end Traces in spite of using different vendors.
 - His team was using GraphQL, and needed to be able to better understand what